marifyo/fggcosha/_posts/2014-07-14-election-meeting-reminder.md

 comments: true
 ---

-Please join us for the very important meeting on **Saturday July 19th at 11am EST**.
+Please join us for the very important meeting this **Saturday July 19th at 11am EST**.
 This meeting is for the election of new officials.

 Our outgoing officials have done an incredible job, serving the alumni association and community for the past 4 years.
 Now it is time to pass the torch to another capable team to carry on the wonderful work.